 A Few Tips

-• We make ta big batch of the tea once a week by adding about a half cup of the dried flowers to a saucepan of water, letting it simmer for 10 minutes, and then letting it sit for a while, even overnight.
-Once cooled, we strain it into a bottle and store it in the fridge.
+- We make a big batch of the tea once a week by adding about a half cup of the dried flowers to a saucepan of water.
+Depending on the size of the flowers you get, you may need more or less, depending on what color tea you want (blue or purple).
+You can’t go wrong.
+Let it simmer for about 5-10 minutes, and then let it cool.
+Once cooled, strain it into a bottle and store it in the fridge.

-• Have a cup every day and see what happens in a month or two.
+- Have a cup consistently every day and see what happens in a month or two.

 I hope that you also have amazing results from your Butterfly Pea experiment.
 Please let me know how it goes!